kunhwiko/concepts/systems/Kubernetes/4-network.md

 ##### Cloud Provider Networking
 ```
 Cloud Provider Networking
-   a) Cloud provider load balancers are not Kubernetes aware.
-      Typically these load balancers will direct to any Kubernetes node.
+   a) Cloud provider load balancers are not Kubernetes aware and will typically direct to any Kubernetes node.
       Kube proxy will then redirect to the correct pod in the correct node.
 ```